Credential Management

 Enter the following information:

-Credential Type: SAP Cloud Identity
+Credential Type: SAP IS Web Authentication

 User Name: Cloud Identity Service Username